-Miss BumBum Suzy Cortez Shakes Her Famous Asset In Daisy Dukes
+Suzy Cortez Shakes Her Famous Asset In Daisy Dukes

 "Awesome outstanding excellent," gushed one fan, throwing out as many compliments as he could before adding three lip emoji.

-Others simply expressed their thoughts in the way of the emoji, often using the fire and peach ones to send their compliments.
+Others simply expressed their thoughts in the way of emoji, often using the fire and peach emoji to send their compliments.